plemeri/transparent-background/README.md

     * `overlay` will cover the salient object with translucent green color, and highlight the edges.
     * Another image file (e.g., `backgroud.png`) will be used as a background, and the object will be overlapped on it.
 * `--fast`: Fast mode.
 If specified, it will use low-resolution input and model trained with LR scale.
 May decrease performance but reduces inference time and gpu memory usage.
+* `--jit`: Torchscript mode.
+If specified, it will trace model with pytorch built-in torchscript JIT compiler.
+May cause delay in initialization, but reduces inference time and gpu memory usage.

     Examples of different TYPE argument choices|
     :-|